 What are the most hipster parts of Dublin?

-To have the best chance of bumping into Hipsters in Dublin go to these places:
+To have the best chance of bumping into Hipsters in Dublin city go to these places:

 Stoneybatter, Portobello, Rathmines, Smithfield, Phibsorough.
 These areas have the greatest concentration of barber shops, cafes, vegan restaurants, trendy bars, and vintage clothing shops in the city.